Being a member of Rotary Club of Wellington means

-Any new member will need the assistance of their proposer and seconder to ease their integration into the life of the club for the first months of membership.
+New member may need the assistance of their proposer and seconder to find their feet within the club.
 Assistance can take the form of introductions to other members and explanations of club routines.
-The process will be helped through the new member working with the committee the new member has been assigned to.
+The process will be helped through the new member working within a committee.
+The Administrator is also on hand to answer any questions.

 Attendance at Rotary Lunches